sanaakbani/sanaakbani/README.md

 Hi, I’m @sanaakbani!
-I'm currently a student learning Python.
+I'm currently a student learning C++.
-I have learned Java, C++, HTML, CSS, and Ruby.
+I have experience in programming in Java, JavaScript, HTML, CSS, Ruby, and Python.
 You can reach me on Instagram @sanaakbani_ or connect with me on LinkedIn! https://www.linkedin.com/in/sana-akbani/

 <!---